 June 17, 2021 The Ninth Circuit rules that EPA’s 2019 decision to remove restrictions on mining in Bristol Bay is subject to judicial review.
 Under President Obama, EPA issued a proposed determination to block mining in Bristol Bay, which the Trump administration withdrew in 2019.
+The court holds that EPA regulations allow the agency to withdraw a proposed determination only when an “unacceptable adverse effect” on specific resources is not “likely.”
 The district court will now review whether EPA’s withdrawal was arbitrary, capricious or an abuse of discretion.
 Trout Unlimited, et al v.
 Chris Hladick, No. 20-35504 (9th Cir.).

 Sep.
 9, 2021 EPA announces it will ask the district court to remand and vacate its 2019 withdrawal of the proposed determination, stating that the withdrawal did not meet the Ninth Circuit’s standard for unlikely “unacceptable adverse effects.”
 If the court vacates the withdrawal, this would automatically restart EPA’s 404(c) review process under the Clean Water Act.